 The “Discovery Rule” Exception

-Most states have a “discovery rule” exception, which allows an injured party to have more time to file a lawsuit if they did not know (and had no reasonable way to know) that they a) were injured and/or b) were injured from the potential defendant’s actions until after the original statute of limitations had run out.
+One of the more common exceptions to standard statutes of limitations if the “discovery rule” exception, which allows an injured party to have more time to file a legal claim if they did not know (and had no reasonable way to know) that they a) were injured and/or b) were injured from the potential defendant’s actions until after the original statute of limitations had run out.

 Under this rule, “the clock” does not begin running for the statute of limitations until the victim realizes, or reasonably should realize, the injury and its cause.
 This exception can apply to cases involving toxic exposures or pharmaceutical products because it can take years to recognize a link between an incident and the resulting injury.